 Operations for Applications automatically tracks the number of metrics received for the first 3 levels of your metric namespace as delta counters, and this dashboard presents the metrics in an easy-to-use way.

-- Finally, if you suspect that much of your usage comes from certain accounts (human or service accounts) consider setting up one or more ingestion policies.
+- Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts) consider setting up one or more ingestion policies.
 With these policies in place, each account cannot consume more than the rate that is preset in the policy.